Holographic Batteries

-In the current case, in which the two boundary horizons have the same temperature and the chemical potential is odd, we find empirically, as one would expect, that $C_2 = 0$, and hence there is no net flow between the two horizons.
+In the current case, in which the two boundary horizons have the same temperature and the chemical potential, $g(x)$, is odd, we find empirically, as one would expect, that $C_2 = 0$, and hence there is no net flow between the two horizons.
 Thus, the flow, $\Phi(x)$, is proportional to the chemical potential, and is odd with $\Phi(x) >0 $ for $x>0$, meaning that there is flow in both directions originating from the point $x=0$ and moving outwards towards the boundary.
-As we will see this behaviour near $x=0$ has an interesting effect on the structure of the horizon of the bulk geometry. \paragraph*{Properties of the bulk horizon.} By design, the $y=1$ is a null hypersurface. \textit{A priori} it is not clear that this hypersurface will be the horizon, however, we checked explicitly (in a similar manner to in \cite{Biggs:2022lvi}) that there exist future-directed radial null curves from anywhere outside of this hypersurface to the boundary, suggesting it is indeed the event horizon.
+As we will see this behaviour near $x=0$ has an interesting effect on the structure of the horizon of the bulk geometry. \paragraph*{Properties of the bulk horizon.} By design, the $y=1$ is a null hypersurface.
+We checked explicitly (in a similar manner to in \cite{Biggs:2022lvi}) that there exist future-directed radial null curves from anywhere outside of this hypersurface to the boundary, suggesting it is the event horizon.
 Let us consider a generator of the horizon, $U_a \propto (\diff y)_a$, which can be parameterised by the $x$ coordinate.
 The affine parameter, $\lambda(x)$, can be obtained from the geodesic equation or from Raychaudhuri's equation.

 At the axis of symmetry at $x=0$, we find that $\lambda'(x) \to 0$, with $\lambda(0)$ taking a finite value, which we are free to choose via an affine transformation as $\lambda(0)=0$.
 Moreover, we find that $U^a$ is future-directed in both directions moving away from $x=0$.
 This suggests that the horizon is better thought of as being generated by two separate future-directed generators, both described by $U^a$ and originating at $x=0$, one moving in the positive $x$-direction and the other moving in the negative $x$-direction.
 Hence, the point $x=0$ is the \textit{past boundary of the future horizon} of the solutions.